About the Board of Trustees

 Samantha Hendren is a colorectal surgeon at the University of Michigan, where she cares for patients, teaches, and does research on the quality of healthcare for colorectal cancer.
 She is the parent of two HDSAA alumni, classes of 2014 and 2016.

 Lauren Katz is a founding partner at the Literacy, Language, and Learning Institute in Ann Arbor and an Adjunct Associate Professor at Bowling Green State University.
 She has served on the Board of Directors of the Jewish Federation of Greater Ann Arbor and on the Board of Directors of Beth Israel Congregation.
-Lauren is a current HDSAA parent.
+Lauren is a current and alumni HDSAA parent.

 Elaine Moffat is a Spanish teacher at Greenhills School in Ann Arbor.
 She previously served on the Board and is a former HDSAA parent.